Château Peyredon Lagravette Haut-Médoc 2016 - Cru Bourgeois

 About wine:

 Garnet red with light purple highlights.
-Medium-intensity bouquet revealing black berries and candied fruit.
-Delicious and creamy on the palate.
-The wine is rich, full-bodied and well-balanced.
-Its tannins are well integrated and the acidity remains in the background.
-I am a little surprised by the palate's aptitude, while the nose struggles to reveal itself, but we must not lose sight of the fact that this wine is young and deserves a little aging.
-A wine that could certainly achieve a higher score.
-To be followed over time.
-2022-2036
+A bouquet of medium intensity revealing black berries and candied fruit.
+The attack is rich and creamy.
+On the palate, the wine is full-bodied, has a certain depth, and is well-balanced.
+Its tannins are well-integrated, and the acidity remains in the background.
+I am a bit surprised by the wine’s palate, as the nose struggles to open up, but we must not lose sight of the fact that this wine is young and deserves some aging.
+A wine that will certainly be able to achieve a higher score.
+To be monitored over time.
+2022–2036